 Much of the new information about the neural circuits underlying emotion stems from experiments on animals.
 Dr. Joseph LeDoux, a professor of neurobiology at New York University and a pioneer in such research, said that a basic emotion like fear and the circuits that support its expression were highly conserved through evolution.
-Understanding fear mechanisms in animals, he said, sheds light on human fears and may help researchers study other emotions.
-The work is important because many psychiatric disorders, including anxiety, phobias, post-traumatic stress syndrome and panic attacks involve malfunctions in the brain’s ability to control fear, he said.
+Understanding fear mechanisms in animals, he said, shed light on human fears and may help researchers study other emotions.
+The work is important because many psychiatric disorders, including anxiety, phobias, post-traumatic stress syndrome, and panic attacks involve malfunctions in the brain’s ability to control fear, he said.

 Much of the research is centered on the amygdala, a tiny structure deep in the brain that is crucial for the formation of memories about significant emotional experiences.
 Damage a rat’s amygdala and it “forgets” to be afraid.

 To trace the cell networks involved in fear, Dr. LeDoux and his colleagues first conditioned rats by pairing a loud noise with a mild electric shock to their feet.
 The rats soon showed fear when they heard the noise without the shock.
 The researchers presume fear conditioning occurs because the shock modifies how neurons in several brain regions interpret the sound of the stimulus.

 In time, however, the rats gradually lose their fear of the sound.
 Some part of the rat’s brain outside the amygdala seems to control the fear response, Dr. LeDoux said.
 But it does not eliminate it.

 In further experiments, in which researchers damaged a small region of the rat forebrain, the rats not only did not lose their fear but remained afraid much longer, indicating that the frontal region helps control emotional memories forged in the amygdala and may prevent responses that are no longer useful.